 - All meals (with the exception of lunches on non-cycling days), including celebration meal at end of ride.

 - Fully supported ride with organised refreshment stops, ride leaders, support vehicles, mechanic and doctor.

 What’s not included:

-- Any personal cycling equipment (helmets are compulsory)
+- Any personal cycling equipment, clothing or helmet.

-- Travel insurance, tips, trips, gratuities or personal expenses
+- Travel insurance, visa, tips, gratuities, optional excursions and personal expenses.

 How challenging is it?